 AI Reduces Detection Cost and Response to Breaches

-As cyber security organizations use AI for cybersecurity, they can well understand and reuse threat patterns for new threat detection.
+As cybersecurity organizations use AI for cybersecurity, they can understand and reuse threat patterns for new threat detection.
 The process of detecting incidents, investigating, and rectifying them becomes faster.
-Not only does time for detecting and rectifying threats is reduced, but also the cost is minimized.
+Not only does time for detecting and fixing threats is reduced, but also the cost is minimized.

-There are organizations that have managed to accomplish quite higher cost reductions and the resulting benefits.
-Industry leaders opine that AI has a huge scope; it offers a plethora of opportunities for cybersecurity.
+Some organizations have managed to accomplish relatively higher cost reductions and the resulting benefits.
+Industry leaders opine that AI has a vast scope; it offers a plethora of opportunities for cybersecurity.
 AI-enabled cybersecurity is increasingly necessary for organizations.
-It allows you to transition from detection, manual reaction, and remediation towards an automated remediation.
+It allows you to transition from detection, manual reaction, and remediation towards automated remediation.

-PetSmart, a specialty retailer, based in the US, could save up to 12 million US$ by using AI in fraud detection.
-Having implemented an AI/ML technology, the legitimacy of each transaction was determined by comparing it against all other ongoing transactions.
-Fraudulent orders were thus identified and cancelled, thus saving cost and damage to the brand.
+PetSmart, a specialty retailer based in the US, could save up to 12 million US$ by using AI in fraud detection.
+Having implemented an AI/ML technology, each transaction’s legitimacy was determined by comparing it against all other ongoing transactions.
+Fraudulent orders were thus identified and canceled, thus saving cost and damage to the brand.

 AI Speeds up the Rate of Responding to Breaches

+Let us take an example here to understand the above point better.
 ZPower is a leading developer of rechargeable, silver-zinc batteries for microbattery applications.
 It uses artificial intelligence to identify and independently respond to emerging threats.
-As the battery manufacturer deployed the AI solution, the security team discovered that an employee had downloaded possibly a malicious software.
-The threat was removed and chances of any cyberattack were eliminated in real-time.
+As the battery manufacturer deployed the AI solution, the security team discovered that an employee had downloaded malicious software.
+The threat was removed, and chances of any cyberattack were eliminated in real-time.

 AI Leads to Higher Efficiency for Cyber Analysts

-Artificial intelligence enables cyber analysts to spend more quality time in analyzing incidents that AI cybersecurity algorithms help to identify.
-Using AI is one of the top cyber security trends 2020.
+Artificial intelligence enables cyber analysts to spend more time analyzing incidents that AI cybersecurity algorithms help identify.
+Using AI is one of the top cybersecurity trends in 2020.

 AI Brings up New Revenue Streams

-As cyber analysts grow more efficient due to artificial intelligence and machine learning, businesses end up generating higher revenue streams.
+As cyber analysts grow more efficient due to artificial intelligence and machine learning, businesses generate higher revenue streams.

-As smart products multiply, the attack surface for hackers increases.
-This, in turn, makes it necessary for manufacturers selling smart products to opt for cyber security services of artificial intelligence companies.
+The attack surface for hackers increases when smart products multiply, making it necessary for manufacturers selling smart products to opt for cybersecurity services of artificial intelligence companies.

-To illustrate this better, Digital Ghost technology by GE, provides an AI-enabled protective layer for industrial control systems.
+For instance, Digital Ghost technology by GE provides an AI-enabled protective layer for industrial control systems.
 This technology leverages the digital twins to learn about the machine’s working pattern.
 It identifies if cyber-attacks are influencing the machine.